swcarpentry/shell-novice/_episodes/07-find.md

 ![File Tree for Find Example](../fig/find-file-tree.svg)

+> ## Another Useful Command
+>
+> You can also type `tree` in order to list and view all the sub-directories
+> (and even their sub-directories) of the directory we are in.
+This is a great way to quickly
+> view the directory tree, but it can get quite long and cumbersome to search through if you are looking
+> for something specific.
+{: .callout}

 Nelle's `writing` directory contains one file called `haiku.txt` and three subdirectories:
 `thesis` (which contains a sadly empty file, `empty-draft.md`);
 `data` (which contains three files `LittleWomen.txt`, `one.txt` and `two.txt`);